For information about the Graduate School Internal Grant Competition deadlines, visit

 There are no formal guidelines for creating the Letters of Evaluation from the Dean or Department Chair.
-The evaluations should address the criteria enumerated below under "Selection Criteria," and provide an overall assessment of the applicant’s scholarly potential and ongoing contribution to the school/department.
+The evaluations should address the criteria enumerated below under "Selection Criteria," and provide an honest, overall assessment of the applicant’s scholarly potential and ongoing contribution to the school/department.
 The evaluation should also include a clear statement from the applicant's school/department outlining its 20% cost-share commitment, preferably indicating the budget line items the unit would like to support.
 Applicants will NOT receive a copy of the Letters of Evaluation unless provided upon request by the Chairs and Deans.

 1. Cover Page and Checklist (Required)

 2. Project Summary Page (1 page)

 Please include a brief description of your project in a paragraph of no more than 100 words.
 Content should include the following points:

 3. Narrative (10 Pages)

 Applications must address the individual's overall agenda for research or creative activity and the proposed work and objectives for the one-year award period.
 Each application must be supported by a narrative of no more than ten (10) pages (excluding References, Vitae, and Appendices).
 Pages must be numbered.
 The Narrative addresses:

 The narrative should be written in a manner that is understandable to a non-specialist.
 The document must be formatted using at least 1.5 line spacing and at least 11-point Times New Roman font or 10-point Ariel font with 1-inch margins.

 4. Budget and Budget Justification (2 pages)

 You may download a brief budget template from the Downloads section of this page to facilitate your budget outline.
 Please note that the budget justification should be as detailed as possible, explaining the estimated costs for each portion of the project and its necessity for completion of the project.
 The Budget and Budget Justification are not included in the narrative page limit.